WOFF John Walter Shoesmith 421404

 The unexpected didn't only happen over the tropics.
 On two separate occasions John remembers having to make forced landings at Guildford.

-The first was when he was testing flying a Boomerang shortly after its 240-hourly inspection.
+The first was when he was test flying a Boomerang shortly after its 240-hourly inspection.
 When he increased the throttle at 7,000 feet, he noticed the oil pressure drop to zero.
 He throttled back to land, but the engine seized up at 1,000 feet.
 Despite this setback, John kept calm and managed to land safely.

 The second occasion was when he was test flying a Boomerang that had just had its airframe inspection.
 When he went to lower the undercarriage, it would not go down.
 Despite this, John again managed to land safely, without wheels.
 This time he came into land on a golf fairway, which must have been a surprise for the golfers!